Occupational Health & Safety

 All sites are certified according to ISO 45001.

 Our objective is zero work-related accidents, injuries, or illnesses.
-In order to come closer to this goal, we set an intermediate target for the fiscal year 2029/2030 – a LTIFR (Lost Time Injury Frequency Rate) of ≤ 1.0.
+In order to come closer to this goal, we set a target until 2030 – a LTIFR (Lost Time Injury Frequency Rate) of ≤ 1.0.
 On this basis, each site is developing individual strategies with the participation of managers and employee representatives.
 The strategies will be monitored regularly and adjusted as needed.

 You can find more details and examples of our involvement on our page Reporting, KPIs, & ESG Ratings